-Most restaurants, especially in competitive cities like New York, do the whole thing viable to thrill their clients.
+Most restaurants, especially in competitive cities like New York, make the whole thing viable to thrill their clients.
 Give the clients what they want is the standard mantra.

 But don’t tell that to Mario Gigliotti, the owner of Il Triangolo, a community Italian eatery located in Corona, Queens, one of the outlying boroughs of New York City, reached by a bridge or tunnel from Manhattan.
 It’s situated numerous subway stops from Citi Field, where the New York Mets play, and Flushing Meadows, where the U.S. Open tennis tournament takes place.